Get college credits during high school

 Are you a high school student looking to get a jump-start on college credits?
 Belmont Abbey College provides an easy way to do that.
 Our popular dual enrollment program allows you to come to campus, learn from elite faculty, and get college credit for a variety of first- and second-year classes.

 Your first course as a dual enrollment student is FREE.
 And when you graduate high school and enroll as a full-time student at Belmont Abbey College, we will reimburse 100% of your dual enrollment costs.

 High school sophomores, juniors and seniors are eligible for dual enrollment.

-We also offer a special 30% discount to Catholic School students and homeschoolers.
-Plus Seton Homeschool students enjoy an exclusive 40% discount.
+- We offer a special 30% discount to Catholic high school students and homeschoolers.
+Seton Homeschool students receive a 40% discount.

 - General courses offered for the first dual enrolled semester are 100-level or 200-level courses.

 - Dual enrollment students will not be guaranteed certain courses.

 - Credits are transferrable to other colleges of choice, but the GPA does not transfer.